 LHC’s overwhelming priority for the foreseeable future is to ensure the Harbour remains viable as protection is lost as the marshes retreat.
 The existing strategy to construct rock breakwaters in phases as the marsh recedes is the ‘default option’ to ensure the harbour remains protected.

-However, as noted above Phase 3 will not be required for at least 10 years.
-During this time, LHC wish to explore whether there are low cost sustainable options to beneficially use sediment dredged from the harbour in order to replenish saltmarsh and slow down the rate at which it is being lost.
+However, as noted above Phase 3 will not be required until at least 2024.
+In the meantime LHC wish to explore whether there are low cost sustainable options to beneficially use sediment dredged from the harbour in order to replenish saltmarsh and slow down the rate at which it is being lost.
 If successful this could delay the rate at which future phases of the breakwater will be required.

 In 2012 and 2013 both Wightlink and LHC undertook separate marsh recharge works as mitigation to offset possible impacts of the introduction of new ferries and the harbour protection project.
 These works raised the area within the tidal frame by pumping mud on to poor areas of marsh with sediment retention being aided by using brushwood polders (fencing).
 In both cases, subsequent monitoring has shown that the sediment deposited has consolidated and stayed in place and that the sites were functioning well ecologically with marsh plants growing in the upper sections and birds feeding in other parts.